Skip to content

 return job.fine_tuned_model # hardened checkpoint ready for deployment

-Only the attack traces the current checkpoint fails are included in training — this focuses compute on the live defense frontier rather than re-training on already-solved problems.
-When close_the_loop returns, the new checkpoint is deployed and collect_failing_traces begins the next cycle using the hardened model as the target.
+Training includes only the attack traces the current checkpoint fails, which focuses compute on the live defense frontier rather than re-training on already-solved problems.
+When close_the_loop returns, the team deploys the new checkpoint, and collect_failing_traces starts the next cycle with the hardened model as the target.

 Key Takeaways